-The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML Act) and other applicable anti-money laundering and counter terrorism laws, regulations, rules and policies which apply to the Responsible Entity (AML Requirements), regulate financial services and transactions in a way that is designed to detect and prevent money laundering and terrorism financing.
+The Anti-Money Laundering and Counter-Terrorism Financing Act 2006 (AML Act) and other applicable antimoney laundering and counter terrorism laws, regulations, rules and policies which apply to the Responsible Entity (AML Requirements), regulate financial services and transactions in a way that is designed to detect and prevent money laundering and terrorism financing.

 The AML Act is enforced by the Australian Transaction Reports and Analysis Centre (AUSTRAC).
-To comply with the AML Requirements, the responsible entity is required to, amongst other things:
+In order to comply with the AML Requirements, the Responsible Entity is required to, amongst other things:

-- verify your identity and source of your application monies before providing services to you, and to re-identify you if we consider it necessary to do so; and - where you supply documentation relating to the verification of your identity, keep a record of this documentation for 7 years.
+- verify your identity and source of your application monies before providing services to you, and to reidentify you if we consider it necessary to do so; and - where you supply documentation relating to the verification of your identity, keep a record of this documentation.